 - Professor Philip Larkin, Lausanne University Hospital and l’Institut Universitaire de Formation et de Recherche en Soins (IUFRS), Switzerland

 - Sian Best, Cicely Saunders International, Cicely Saunders Institute, London UK

-This group will spend the next year working up a programme of events, connecting with people who are interested to be part of the society, finding out more about what others are doing to appreciate and celebrate Cicely’s life and work and considering the long term shape and funding for the Society.
+This group works on a programme of events to connect with people who are interested to be part of the society and find out more about what others are doing to appreciate and celebrate Cicely’s life and work.

 Anyone who shares the aim of the society is welcome to get involved.